On average, people spend up to 90% of their time indoors, and indoor air can be two and a half times as polluted as outdoor air.

 The first is allergen removal.
 We install flooring in an environmentally-controlled chamber.
 We introduce allergen dust into the room and allow it to settle.
 We take some samples from the flooring to see how much allergen has settled on it.
 We then vacuum and mop the flooring according to defined instructions.
 We take samples again after cleaning, and compare the two results to make sure that the allergen levels on the floor have reduced by over 90%.
 We also take allergen measurements in the air during cleaning, and we check that allergen levels in the air do not increase by more than 10% during cleaning.

-What allergens do you use?
+What allergens do we use?

 Different allergens can vary a lot in terms of their size, how they act when they are floating in the air, and how sticky they are on surfaces.
 To test flooring we use dust mite allergen and cat allergen.
 These are both common in many homes, and are common causes of allergic responses.